fareeha09/FMRadioMazeSolver/README.md

 Fareeha Tabassum

 ## statement of problem
-Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure”
+Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure”.

 Navigate a maze from start to finish.